• Disciplines

 4. Commit to officiating each day of the meet selected

-5. Completion of the application form and submission of the form by the deadline date of December 15, 2022.
+6. Completion of the application form and submission of the form by the deadline date of December 15, 2024.

 Any member of USATF with the relevant experience as an official, regardless of race, religion, age, sexual orientation, or disability, is eligible to apply.
-However, consistent with the Program goal of diversifying the pool of qualified officials, women and underrepresented minority officials are strongly encouraged to apply.
+However, consistent with the Apprentice Referee Program goal of diversifying the pool of qualified officials, women and underrepresented minority officials are strongly encouraged to apply.

 PROCESS

-Applicants must complete and submit the application form no later than December 15th.
-The Diversity & Leadership Development (D&L) Committee Committee makes selections from among qualified applicants and notifies officials in late December.
-In Phase I of the program, the Apprentice Referee will shadow the meet referees for multi-events, running events, and field events on different days.
-Upon successful completion of Phase I, the Apprentice Referees will be expected to assume a greater degree of responsibility at a subsequent meet but will still officiate under the general direction of the meet referees.
 Successful completion of both phases of the program is a factor that may be considered by the NOC during the official’s selection processes for championship meets.
 Grant recipients are required to write a report of their experience and submit it to the NOC after the competition.

 QUESTIONS